okineadev/add-labels/README.md

-# Add Labels
+# 🔖 Add or remove labels

-A GitHub Action to add or remove labels on PR / Issues
+A **GitHub Action** to add or remove labels on PRs or issues

 ## Inputs